gaelforget/NCTiles.jl/docs/src/examples.md

 # Use Examples

-`DataStructures/03_nctiles.ipynb` in this [GlobalOceanNotebooks repo](https://github.com/gaelforget/GlobalOceanNotebooks/) provides a series of examples.

-Additional examples, based on [nctiles-testcases](https://github.com/gaelforget/nctiles-testcases), are found in the `examples/` folder:
+Examples based on [nctiles-testcases](https://github.com/gaelforget/nctiles-testcases) are found in the `examples/` folder:

 - `Example1.jl` reads two-dimensional fields on a regular grid ("lat-lon") read from binary files, and then writes them to a netcdf file.
 This example illustrates the use of either `NCDatasets.jl` or `NetCDF.jl` as the backend.
 - `Example2.jl` reads two-dimensional fields from the netcdf file generated in `Example1`, and then re-writes them to a new netcdf file.